edward-ly/GeneticReverb/README.md

 This plugin was selected as a finalist in the [MATLAB Plugin Student Competition](http://www.aes.org/students/awards/mpsc/) at the [147th AES Convention in New York, 2019](http://www.aes.org/events/147/).

+I also used the plugin to create an entire demo track, which you can listen to and download here: [https://soundcloud.com/9646/inner-space](https://soundcloud.com/9646/inner-space).

 ## Generating the Plugin

 ### Dependencies